twitter/communitynotes/documentation/under-the-hood/ranking-notes.md

     - Fit the note diligence matrix factorization model.
     - Compute upper and lower confidence bounds on each note's intercept by adding pseudo-ratings and re-fitting the model with them.
 3. Reconcile scoring results from each scorer to generate final status for each note.
-4. Update status labels for any notes written within the last two weeks based the intercept terms (scores) and rating tags.
+4. Update status labels for any notes written within the last two weeks based on the intercept terms (scores) and rating tags.
 Stabilize helpfulness status for any notes older than two weeks.
 5. Assign the top two explanation tags that match the note’s final status label as in [Determining Note Status Explanation Tags](#determining-note-status-explanation-tags), or if two such tags don’t exist, then revert the note status label to “Needs More Ratings”.

 ## What’s New?